springfall2008/batpred/docs/install.md

 If you do have solar panels its recommended to use the Solcast integration to retrieve your forecast solar generation.

 If you don't have one already, register for a free [Solcast hobbyist account](https://solcast.com/) and enter the details of your system.
-You can create 2 sites maximum under one account, if you have more aspects then its suggested you average the angle based on the number of panels e.g. 7/10 *240 degrees + 3/10* 120 degrees.
+You can create 2 sites maximum under one (free hobbyist) account, if you have more aspects then its suggested you average the angle based on the number of panels e.g. 7/10 *240 degrees + 3/10* 120 degrees.

 **Hybrid inverters only**: If your hybrid inverter capacity is smaller than your array peak capacity, tell Solcast that your AC capacity is equal to your DC capacity